 Much of the drive toward big data is generated by Illinois’s universities.
 Known as a Public Ivy, University of Illinois Urbana-Champaign

 (UIUC) frequently appears in the top five of U.S. News & World Report rankings for Graduate Computer Science Programs, as of March 2018, and it’s invested a lot of its reputation in computing.

 Just to take a few examples of their interests & initiatives:

-- Home to the National Center for Supercomputing Applications (NCSA), UIUC has an endless number of interdisciplinary research centers, including the industry-focused Illinois Applied Research Institute.
-It’s also been designated a Center of Excellence for Big Data Computing by the NIH’s Big Data to Knowledge (BD2K) initiative.
+Home to the National Center for Supercomputing Applications (NCSA), UIUC has an endless number of interdisciplinary research centers, including the industry-focused Illinois Applied Research Institute.

 Even lesser known schools are getting in on the game.
-For instance, annual research funding at the University of Illinois at Chicago’s Department of Computer Science exceeds $9 million per year.
-The DCS has a variety of data-focused initiatives, including an Artificial Intelligence (AI) Lab and a Natural Language Processing (NLP) Lab.
+For instance, annual research funding at the University of Illinois at Chicago’s Department of Computer Science (DCS) exceeds $9 million per year.

 Online Data Science Programs in Illinois

 Illinois schools are enthralled with distance learning.
-Almost every major player has an online MS of some description, and a lot of schools are experimenting with new directions.
+Almost every major player has an online master of science (MS) of some description, and a lot of schools are experimenting with new directions.